baillielab/MMC_computational/single-cell-pipeline/README.md

-(This repository is a 1-1 record of what exists on ODAP, apart from the data and this sentence)

-# Standard single cell pipeline
+# Goals of the standard single cell pipeline

-## Step 1

-Convert seurat object to anndata
+Goals and steps are outlined below.
+For results, please see this website.

 ## Step 2